Direct Loan Program

 Loan applications may be completed after you enroll for classes for the applicable semester.
 Loans will be certified after your financial aid award is determined.
 When applying for a student loan, you must understand that this is a loan that must be repaid.

-Students must be enrolled in an eligible program leading to a certificate or degree and be enrolled for at least six eligible credit hours (100 course level or above) to borrow a Federal Direct Loan for any semester of attendance.
+Students must be enrolled in an eligible program leading to a certificate or degree and be enrolled for at least six eligible credit hours to borrow a Federal Direct Loan for any semester of attendance.
 Students that are in default on students loans are not eligible for student loans or any financial aid in the future.

 Direct Loan 150% Loan Limit Rule